lnurl/luds/spec.md

 	```
 	{
 		pr: String, // bech32-serialized lightning invoice
-		successAction: Object, // required.
-Action to be executed after successfully paying an invoice
+		successAction: Object or null, // An optional action to be executed after successfully paying an invoice
 		routes:
 		[
 			[